 An important aspect is the role played by mechanical factors (i.e., gravity, density and viscosity) in constraining motion.
 Aquatic organisms do not experience the effects of gravity as terrestrial organisms usually do because medium density is much higher in water than in air, which creates higher buoyancy.
 Since predation usually implies motion, these factors create mechanical constraints acting differently on predators in different physical environments.
 These mechanical factors are ubiquitous and affect small predators (Kiørboe and Saiz, 1995), as well as large predators (Howland, 1974; Domenici et al., 2007).
 Actually, these effects are usually size-dependent: especially, the effects of medium viscosity and density on species motion through drag.
 Hence, motion of planktonic organisms has very different features than motion of larger organisms.
 Metrics such as Reynolds number are commonly used to discriminate between organisms that experience huge drag (low Reynolds number) and those that experience more inertia (high Reynolds number).
 These features affect the species according to their size and shape (Koehl and Strickier, 1981; Koehl, 1996).
 Hence, incorporating mechanical constraints into models would lead to a better understanding of the size-based relationship between predators and prey, and even of the size-structure of food webs.

 Models incorporating physical (including mechanical) factors into predation model would merge size-related biological and mechanical constraints within classical predator-prey systems.
-(Pawar et al., 2012)(Baird and Emsley, 1999)(Baird et al., 2006)(Baird and Suthers, 2007)(Wilson et al., 2015)
+In the past, several studies began to investigate this promising avenue.
+The complexity and dimensionality of the physical medium was shown to constrain predator-prey interactions since pelagic and flying predators would be more likely to contact prey than benthic and terrestrial predators (Pawar et al., 2012).
+Some studies coupled physical properties of the medium (constraining predator-prey encounter rate) with biological model (Baird and Emsley, 1999), or coupled models constraining nutrient diffusion and predator-prey contact rate with biological laws (Baird et al., 2006).
+But these models were limited to planktonic systems.
+This kind of approach was later extended to marine food webs using a oceanographic models (Baird and Suthers, 2007).
+Similarly, the effects of size on organismal moving ability was also investigated (Wilson et al., 2015).
+However, the effects of the physical medium of the specific aspect of the functional response have not yet explicitly been investigated.

-Parameters in the model would be (mostly) related to predator and prey sizes, a trait that is commonly measured, which makes conclusions from the models easily testable.
-The real novelty of this kind of approach is the fact that the parameters of the functional response are not measured at the community level, but are derived from the individual (or species) level.
-Hence, classical parameters such as attack rate and handling time become emerging properties of the model.
+The main advantage of many models coupling physical and general biological laws is that parameters in the models would be (mostly) related to predator and prey sizes, a trait that is commonly measured, which makes conclusions from the models easily testable.
+Applying this approach to the study of functional response would allow for a real novelty since the parameters of the functional response would not be measured at the community level, but would be derived from the individual (or species) level.
+Hence, classical parameters such as attack rate and handling time would become emerging properties of the model.
 Another strength of this approach is to allow for hypothesis testing, since discrepancies between predicted and observed patterns would point out to incomplete or erroneous hypothesis.

 In order to illustrate this novel approach, we propose to include some of these mechanical factors related to body size into a theoretical model that predicts the functional response for a given predator and a given prey.